mkoroni/geoscience-first-authorship/README.md

 `deps` directory.
 It is compatible with Google Chrome versions 70-73.
 Other versions of chromedrivers can be [downloaded here](https://chromedriver.chromium.org/downloads).

-# Use

-There are two notebooks here.
-One is used to retrieve and save raw webpages.
-The other parses those webpages into data structures and interacts with the genderize.io API.
-The notebooks are commented and with a little inference I hope they are able to explain themselves.
-Both notebooks should be able to execute top to bottom, no jumping around is needed.
-However, be aware that they reach out to external sites and can be resource intensive.

 # Acknowledgments